 The Humanized Mouse Core of the University of Wisconsin-Madison provides investigators with a variety of humanized mouse models for their individual research needs.
 Our goal is to readily supply animals of high quality and consistency in order to facilitate cutting-edge research of the human immune response.
-Under the guidance of Dr. William Burlingham, core personnel Dr. Matthew Brown and Ying Zhou provide a variety of animal models to investigators at competitive prices.
+Under the guidance of Dr. William Burlingham, core personnel Dr. Matthew Brown provides a variety of animal models to investigators at competitive prices.

 The Humanized Mouse Core specializes in production of the current standard model in the field — the humanized immune mouse (HIM) model — a variation of the “BLT” mouse incorporating the engraftment of cryopreserved human thymus tissue and hematopoietic stem cells into the NOD/SCID/IL2γc null (NSG) mouse.
 Core personnel closely follow the research literature and also experimentally validate new iterations of humanized mouse models, including the incorporation of pediatric (non-fetal) tissues, validating novel animal strains and the use of pluripotent stem cell-derived tissues.

 Custom orders and/or collaborations are possible to establish models tailored to investigators’ individual research needs.
 Please contact us (email@example.com) for additional details.